Skip to main content Skip to main navigation Skip to footer

 Profile:

 Therefore, we want to combine the expertise of the French project leader on the experimental investigation of affective place-related judgements with the expertise of the German project leader on the simulation-based investigation of affective dynamics of human communication.
-The goal is a mathematically formalised and experimentally verified theory of how affective processes govern human perceptions, decisions and behaviours in urban space.
+The aim is to develop a mathematically formalised and experimentally validated theory of how affective processes drive human perceptions, decisions and behaviours in urban space.

-Drawing on important theoretical traditions in social psychology and sociology (field theory, consistency theory, social constructivism, affect control theory), we postulate the communicative generation of affective force fields, which in turn condition human behaviour in the city.
+Based on important theoretical traditions in social psychology and sociology (field theory, consistency theory, social constructivism, affect control theory), we postulate the communicative generation of affective force fields, which in turn determine human behaviour in the city.
 We will develop a computer model called ACT-space (for: spatially related affect control theory) that makes precise predictions about how people affectively perceive the urban environment and interact with each other there.
-We will also use innovative virtual reality (VR) technology, in which the second French project partner has extensive expertise, to seek ecological validation of the ACT-space model.
+We will also use innovative virtual reality (VR) technology, in which the second French project partner has extensive expertise, to aim for an ecological validation of the ACT-space model.

 The project includes the following methodological steps:

-2. Use of data from 1. to parameterise a computational model (ACT-space) to predict the probability of specific human-environment interactions;
+2. using data from 1. to parameterise a computational model (ACT-space) to predict the probability of specific human-environment interactions;

-3. Creating simulations with ACT-space to explore cross-cultural differences between French and German urban culture;
+3. creating simulations with ACT-space to explore intercultural differences between French and German urban culture;

 4. a series of vignette experiments to test semantic predictions of ACT-space;